georgetown-cs-edu/chirpy/README.md

 To run Chirpy, either press F5 when you have `Chirpy.java` open, or select "Start Debugging" from the left-hand side "hamburger" menu.

 To actually access Chirpy using your web browser, you'll need to set up "port forwarding".
+(This is necessary because Chirpy is running inside of a VM located in GitHub's servers; you need to allow outside access to it.)
 To do that, click on the PORTS tab at the bottom of your Codespaces environment:

 <img src="resources/images/port-tab.png" alt="picture of ports tab" />